Our Inner Neanderthals: DNA makes the case that Neanderthals interbred with modern humans

 Carthaginians Cleared: Study casts doubt on rampant child sacrifice in Carthage

 For hundreds of years, it has been widely believed that the Carthaginians routinely practiced large-scale child sacrifice between the eighth and second centuries B.C.
 According to some accounts, upper-class parents would offer up their progeny to be slain by priests during times of crisis.
-To investigate this macabre tradition, researchers from the University of Pittsburg studied the cremated remains of 540 youths from burial urns excavated in the Tophet, a cemetery outside Carthage’s main burial grounds that was thought to have been reserved for child sacrifice victims.
+To investigate this macabre tradition, researchers from the University of Pittsburg studied the cremated remains of 540 youths from burial urns excavated in the Tophet, a cemetery outside Carthage’s main burial grounds that were thought to have been reserved for child sacrifice victims.
 They determined that most of the children had died in their first year of life and that at least 20 percent were stillborn.
 They also found that the prenatal and infant mortality rates represented in the cemetery mirror those of other ancient cities, an indication that the children died of natural causes.
 Their findings appeared in the February 17 issue of the journal PLoS ONE, vindicating Carthaginian parents at last.

 Milliseconds after its birth, the universe was composed of a blazing, sticky liquid, researchers at the European Organization for Nuclear Research (CERN) announced in November.
 The multinational team of scientists used CERN’s Large Hadron Collider—the world’s biggest and most powerful particle accelerator—to create “mini Big Bangs” several hundred feet below the Franco-Swiss border near Geneva, Switzerland.
 The researchers employed a new and controversial approach to create conditions akin to the moments after the Big Bang, smashing together heavy lead ions at extremely high speeds.
 The resulting collisions produced tiny subatomic fireballs that reached temperatures exceeding 18 trillion degrees Fahrenheit—hundreds of thousands of times hotter than the center of the sun.
 In this blistering environment, atoms and particles melt into basic building blocks of matter called quarks and gluons.
 Together, they form a dense, gooey liquid known as quark-gluon plasma, or “quark soup.”
 Previously, the prevailing theory had held that such extreme heat would break down the forces linking quarks and gluons, yielding a gas-like substance.